SuperTroye/BambuVideoStream/README.md

 # BambuVideoStream
 .Net app to push MQTT sensor data from Bambu Lab 3D printer to OBS for video streaming.

-> Improvements have been made in this fork to make the setup more streamlined, reliable, and configurable without needing experience in .NET programming.
+> Improvements have been made in this fork to make the app more streamlined, reliable, and configurable without needing experience in .NET programming.
+>
+> **General improvements**
+> * OBS inputs will be created if not exists
+> * Additional controls for OBS stream ownership
+> * Switched to an FTP library that _should_ be cross-platform.
+(Doesn't rely on WinSCP.exe)
+> * General code cleanup, refactoring, and updating to modern .NET practices
+> * Adding publishing of ready-to-use binaries for end-users, with more prescriptive instructions
+>
+> I also had to fork [obs-websocket-dotnet](https://github.com/BarRaider/obs-websocket-dotnet) to fix/workaround some annoying issues & behavior.
+This project has a submodule reference to [my fork](https://github.com/DrEsteban/obs-websocket-dotnet) of it.

 ## Prerequisites
 Instructions for streaming the Bambu webcam with OBS are here: https://wiki.bambulab.com/en/software/bambu-studio/virtual-camera.
 Before you run this app, you should have the Bambu Studio software and OBS Studio installed and running.